Tom Walton (hurler)

-Thomas Walton (1921 – 18 January 1998) was an Irish hurler.
+Thomas Christopher Walton (24 May 1921 – 18 January 1998) was an Irish hurler.
 At club level he played with Tullaroan and was an All-Ireland Championship winner with the Kilkenny senior hurling team in 1947.

 Playing career

 Walton joined the Kilkenny senior team in 1945 and was at right corner-forward in that year's All-Ireland final defeat by Tipperary.
 He held the same position when Kilkenny lost a second successive All-Ireland final the following year, this time to Cork, but finally claimed a winners' medal from right wing-forward after a defeat of Cork in one of the greatest finals of all.
 Walton played in his fourth All-Ireland final in 1950, after being recalled to the panel, but Kilkenny were beaten by a point by Tipperary.
 He retired from inter-county hurling shortly after, by which time he had also claimed four Leinster Championships.
 Walton also captained Tullaroan to the county senior championship title in 1948.